 - These release conchospores which germinate into the edible phase, which produces gametes.

-Evolution: Red algae including the 1.2 Ga Bangiamorpha (probably) represent the first multicellular eukaryotes (Butterfield, 2000.)
+Evolution: Red algae including the 1.2 Ga Bangiomorpha (probably) represent early multicellular eukaryotes (Butterfield, 2000.)

 - Mineralized tests - internal skeletons formed from:

 Of these, only the first form a robust fossil record.